island-is/island.is/libs/shared/mocking/README.md

 ### `createResolvers(baseResolvers)`

-Creates a wrapper for mocked GraphQL resolvers.
+Wraps an object with mocked GraphQL resolvers so it can be passed to `createGraphqlHandler`.
+Supports standard field and type resolvers.

+The resolvers type should be generated with the [TypeScript Resolvers plugin](https://graphql-code-generator.com/docs/plugins/typescript-resolvers) in [GraphQL Code Generator](https://graphql-code-generator.com/) for everything to be strongly typed.

+Depending on the schema and application, it's not necessary to fully implement all resolvers.
+Any field (including queries and mutations) which does not have a resolver returns null.

 #### Arguments

-- `baseResolvers: Resolvers` - Initial mocked resolvers.
+- `baseResolvers: Resolvers` - the initial mocked resolvers.

 #### Returns

-Methods for managing resolvers:
+An object with the following methods:

-- `#add(resolvers: Resolvers)` - Adds or overrides mocked resolvers.
+- `#add(resolvers: Resolvers)` - adds (and overrides) mocked resolvers.
+Useful to test edge cases in E2E tests.
-- `#reset()` - Resets resolvers to initial state.
+- `#reset()` - resets resolvers to the initial resolvers passed to `createResolvers()`

 #### Usage